ExitValue.ai

 What Is Your Healthcare Staffing Agency Worth?

-SMB agencies typically trade at 4-7x EBITDA.
+SMB agencies typically trade at platform-tier earnings multiples.
 Mid-market platforms with credentialing scale and recurring MSP contracts command 6-10x.
 Travel nursing, locum tenens, and allied health each price differently.

 Consolidating